rafaelpadilla/review_object_detection_metrics/README.md

 When evaluating objects of a given size, objects of the other sizes (both ground-truth and predicted) are not considered in the evaluation.
 This metric is also part of the COCO evaluation dataset.

+When the evaluation is done in other settings, it is possible to use other values for small, medium and large bounding boxes.
+The lower bounds for the size categories can be given as command line parameters:

+`python run.py --small <lower bound, default 0> --medium <lower bound, default 32> --large <lower bound, default 96> `

 ## **Spatio-Temporal Tube Average Precision (STT-AP)**
 When dealing with videos, one may be interested in evaluating the model performance at  video level, i.e., whether the object was detected in the video as a whole.
 This metric is an extension of the AP metric that integrates spatial and temporal localizations; it is concise, yet expressive.